plyo/boilerplate/README.md

 # Plyo Boilerplate
 Boilerplate for node.js based micro service.

+## Configuration

+We use [config.js](https://github.com/lorenwest/node-config).
+Follow its documentation to understand configs approach.

+## Features
 It includes:
 - configured eslint
 - precommit hook checking all modified js files with eslint and fixing code style with prettier
 - simple express application with example of API endpoint